Mattlister/dentalclinic/README.md

 * I also used devtools in Firefox and Google Chrome.
 I ran my code through HTML and CSS validators and JavaScript was tested using JSHint.

+### Issues found

+* I have used some elements such as the <br> tag instead of padding due to some css padding changes didn't respond as I wanted.

 ### Code